mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 .. image:: ../Images/dashboard.png
  :width: 600
- :alt: An image of the dashboard
+ :alt: An image of the dashboard showing courses with start and end dates

 .. note:: If your course will be available on edX.org, you must work with your edX program manager to prepare the content for your About page, including